marlonrichert/.github/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Code of Conduct for users of [Marlon Richert](https://github.com/marlonrichert)'s repos on GitHub

-By interacting with this repo on GitHub, you agree to abide by the following rules :
+By interacting with any of my repos on GitHub, you agree to abide by the following rules :
 * *Issues* are for bug reports and feature requests.
 If your issue is neither (or you're not sure), then please first start a *Discussion.*
-* *Discussions* are for help with this repo only.
-This is not a general support forum.
-If you have questions outside the scope of this repo, please ask them elsewhere.
+* *Discussions* in a repo are for help with that repo only.
+They are not general support forums.
+If you have questions outside the scope of the repo, then please ask them elsewhere.